Our Mission

 We respectfully acknowledge that the watersheds we depend on are on the Unceded Traditional Territory of the K’ómoks, Pentlatch and Qualicum First Nations, the traditional keepers of this land.

-Announcing: BWS Interactive Web Maps !
+BWS Interactive Web Maps

 Searchable maps of the aquifers on the eastern slopes of the Beaufort Mountain Range.
 This work is the result of Beaufort Watershed Stewards’ collaboration with the University of Victoria and Vancouver Island University